Cupra (marque): History

 The Cupra logo of two intersecting triangles was designed by Alejandro Mesonero-Romanos.
 According to Mesonero-Romanos, the philosophy of the triangular logo is that a triangle is a dynamic shape, has a stable base, and points in a clear direction.

 The first model from the standalone Cupra brand was the Cupra Ateca, introduced in October 2018.
 The Cupra León joined the line-up in February 2020, following the introduction of the SEAT León Mk4.
 In March 2020, Cupra introduced the Formentor after being previewed as a near-production concept vehicle at the Geneva International Motor Show in November 2019.
 It is the first Cupra product that is not shared with SEAT.

 In February 2021, the Cupra Born was introduced as Cupra's first electric car.
 The concept version was called SEAT el-Born, but the Born became a Cupra-only model while remaining closely related to the Volkswagen ID.3.
 The second electric car from Cupra is the Tavascan, launched in April 2023, which was preceded by the Tavascan concept car shown at the 2019 Frankfurt Motor Show.
 It is the first Cupra model produced outside Europe, made by Volkswagen Anhui in China.

 In March 2024, Cupra announced its intention to enter the U.S. market "by the end of the decade".
 The planned models to be sold are the next-generation electric Formentor, and an unnamed larger electric vehicle to be produced in Mexico.

+In September 2026, Volkswagen was reported to be considering the discontinuation of the SEAT marque by the end of 2029, with Cupra expected to become the main commercial brand of SEAT S.A.
+The reported plan would not involve the closure of SEAT S.A. or the Martorell factory, but would instead transfer SEAT's products, dealerships and production activities to Cupra.
+SEAT S.A. stated that no final decision had been taken at the time of the reports.